 Read your recipe so you don't buy the wrong product.

-You know fall has arrived (even if the outside temps don't always agree) when you walk into your grocery store and see pumpkins piled up at the produce stand.
-The appearance of farm fresh apples and sweet potatoes, and yes, even the pungent smell of cinnamon brooms, are all harbingers that your favorite baking season has arrived.
-Your family loves everything pumpkin, from pumpkin bread to pumpkin soup, so your mission at the store on this particular day is to purchase as many cans of pumpkin as the store will allow.
+You know fall has arrived (even if the outside temps don't always agree) when you walk into your grocery store and see pumpkins and gourds piled up at the produce stand.
+The appearance of farm fresh apples, sweet potatoes, and even the pungent smell of cinnamon brooms, are all harbingers that your favorite baking season has arrived.
+Your family loves everything pumpkin, from pumpkin bread to pumpkin soup, so your mission at the store on this particular day is to purchase as many cans of pumpkin as your friendly grocer will allow.
 But wait – do you need canned pumpkin or canned pumpkin pie filling?
 What is the difference?
 No worries, it really is simple.

 Canned pumpkin is just that and nothing more: cooked, pureed pumpkin.
-There are not any added sugars or spices.
+There are no added sugars or spices.
 When baking this pecan-pumpkin bread, all you need is plain canned pumpkin.
-The recipe directs you to add sugar and spice, and in this case, pumpkin pie spice.
+The recipe directs you to add sugar, spice, and, in this case, pumpkin pie spice.
 Using plain pumpkin enables you to adjust the level of sweetness and play around with the spice mix to suit your personal taste.
 This bread, by the way, freezes beautifully and makes a fabulous food gift.

 Both products have their place on the shelf during baking season.
 Just be mindful of which one your recipe calls for, and happy baking!